Hari-krishna-5210/PersonalProjects/README.md

 You can directly input the text after running the python code in ui interface and click on play button to listen the speech --> you can directly exit from ui by clicking Exit
---> you can also enter new text directly in text field or u can use clear button
+--> you can also enter new text directly in text field or u can use "RESET" button

 speech to text
 ---------------